Connecting patients and physicians for better outcomes.

 At the beginning of his pain journey, Ernie says, “I was not in the right mindset to make decisions about anything.
 I was lost.
 I was losing control of my life, and trying to control everything around me because I could no longer control my health.”

 But after several years of struggling, Ernie was introduced to a local chronic pain support group through his church.
 It was there that he began to build himself back up.
 “It was the first time I shared my pain and suffering,” he says.
 “It opened my eyes to beginning the process of building back my self-worth.”

-Ernie has since taken over the support group and has partnered with the University of New England Medical School, bringing UNE medical students and doctors in to interact with the chronic pain sufferers in the group.
-Ernie believes that an open dialogue with patients will provide the medical community better insight into the lives of chronic pain patients, which will lead to better, more compassionate treatments.
+Ernie has since taken over the support group and has partnered with the University of New England (UNE) Medical School, bringing UNE medical students and doctors in to interact with the chronic pain sufferers in the group.
+Ernie believes that an open dialogue with patients will provide the medical community better insight into their lives, which will lead to better, more compassionate treatments.